51+ reviews analysed

 • Gentle formula suitable for twice-daily use

-• Clinically proven to reduce sensitivity and improve gum health
+• May help reduce sensitivity and support gum health with consistent use

 Who It’s Best For

 Anyone who experiences sharp pain when eating hot, cold, or sweet foods alongside gum tenderness or bleeding.
-This is also a good pick for those in the earlier stages of gum recession who need sensitivity coverage.
+Also a good pick for those in the earlier stages of gum recession who need sensitivity coverage without giving up gum-protective ingredients.

 Potential Downsides